 Subscribing to feeds

-3. Slack/Discord integrations: Many workspaces can connect to RSS feeds for team notifications
+- Other integrations: Many platforms like Microsoft teams or Discord can connect to standard RSS/ATOM feeds for notifications

 Status badges